-HER-F 121 Two-Dimensional Design (3 cr.)
-P: Herron Undergraduate.
-Introduction to basic design and color theory through the manipulation of imagery and color in two-dimensional media.
-Students explore basic twodimensional concepts such as figure/ground, grouping principles, grid, symmetry, rhythm, and pattern.
-As a result of this course, students develop a visual language for analyzing, organizing, and communicating twodimensional and color theory principles.
+Comprehensive study of design elements and principles through the investigation of two-dimensional space.
+Students explore basic two-dimensional concepts, such as figure/ground, grouping principles, grid, symmetry, rhythm, and pattern.
+As a result of this course, students develop a visual language for analyzing, organizing, and communicating two-dimensional principles.

 HER-F 123 Three-Dimensional Design (3 cr.)
 P: Herron Undergraduate.
-This course introduces basic concepts of three-dimensional art and design through a series of assignments dealing with the organization of space and form using a variety of materials, processes, and tools.
-Students investigate formal, functional, and conceptual issues while developing effective material choices, construction methods, and safe studio working habits.
+This course introduces basic concepts of three-dimensional art and design through a series of assignments dealing with the organization of space and